George Luks: Personality

 Luks was a born rebel and one of the most distinctive personalities in American art.
 "He is Puck.
 He is Caliban.
 He is Falstaff," his contemporary, the art critic James Gibbons Huneker, wrote.
 Like many of the later Abstract Expressionist men, he made a great display of his masculinity and could seldom retreat from a dare.
 He took pride in being known as the "bad boy" of American art, liked to characterize himself as entirely self-created, and downplayed the influence of Robert Henri, or any contemporary, on his artistic development.
 He was given to hyperbolic statements and was often intentionally vague about autobiographical details, preferring to maintain an aura of self-mythologizing mystery.
 He was equally at home at a prize fight or in a tavern as in a museum or a gallery.
 Luks was always a heavy drinker, and his friend and one-time roommate William Glackens often had to undress him and haul him to bed after a night of drunken debauchery.
 Although many sources confirm this tendency, they also characterize him as a man with a kind heart who befriended people living on the edge who became subjects for his works of art.
 Examples of this are numerous: e.g., Widow McGee (1902) or The Old Duchess and The Rag Picker (both of 1905), in which Luks depicted with sensitivity elderly, down-and-out women who knew the harsh realities of the street.
 Luks was a paradox: a man of enormous egotism and a great generosity of spirit.

-Death
+Personal life and death

+Luks was married twice but had no children.

-Luks was found dead in a doorway by a policeman in the early morning hours of October 29, 1933, following a barroom brawl.
-Ira Glackens, the son of William Glackens, wrote about Luks's death that, contrary to the newspaper account stating that the painter had succumbed on his way to paint the dawn sky, he had been beaten to death in an altercation with a customer at a nearby bar.
+Luks was found dead in a doorway by a policeman in the early morning hours of October 29, 1933.
+Ira Glackens, the son of William Glackens, wrote about Luks's death that, contrary to the newspaper account stating that the painter had succumbed on his way to paint the dawn sky, he had actually been beaten to death in an altercation with a customer at a nearby bar.

 His packed funeral was attended by family, former students, and past and present friends.
 He was buried in an 18th-century embroidered waistcoat, one of his most valued possessions.
-Luks was married twice but had no children.
 He is buried at Fernwood Cemetery in Royersford, Pennsylvania.